akhilar003r/PVL-assertify/readme.md

-this is the react app with basic home page, about page and contact page
+this is a basic react app with home page, about page and contact page